albycom/actions/deploy_subgraph_to_gke/README.md

 # deploy_subgraph_to_gke action

-This action prints deploys a GKE subgraph to Apollo
+This action deploys a GKE subgraph to Apollo

 ## Inputs